briansimiyuj/doctor-appointment-app/README.md

         b.
 Display the current profile picture
         c.
 Create a function to handle image click which will open the file selector dialog
         d.
 Create a function to handle image change which will set the profile picture to the selected image
         e.
-Create other input fields for the user data and display the current data (make a component for them)
+Create other input fields for the user data and display the current data
-          i.
-Create a function to change the user data ii.
-For every input field, create a function to handle the input change iii.
-Add speciality dropdown with options from specialityData iv.
-Handle select element changes in useEditFormInput hook
         f.
-Create useEditFormInput hook to handle all input change functions
+Style improvements for better user experience
           i.
-Check if the input value is the same as the current value and return
+Add hover effects for image uploads ii.
+Enhance button states and transitions
+          iii.
+Implement scrollable modal with sticky header iv.
+Improve form layout and spacing
+          v.
+Add visual feedback for interactive elements
         g.
+Create useEditFormInput hook to handle all input change functions
+        h.
 Create a submit button to submit the form
-          i.
-Make the button disabled if the user data is the same as the current data

-      7. Initialize the editing state back to false
+      7. Initialize the editing state back to false### Login Context
-### Login Context

 Login context will be used to store the user login data and provide it to the Login page.